 Pierce Cedar Creek Institute operates a biological field station in West Michigan, and provides opportunities for research and education in the environmental sciences.
 The Biological Field Station works with a consortium of fourteen colleges and universities from Michigan and Indiana.
 Working with faculty from each of the consortium institutions, the Institute is able to provide funding for undergraduate research and classes for pre-service and in-service teachers.

-The natural areas at the Institute have a number of valuable qualities that make them excellent resources for education and research.
+The natural areas at the Institute have a number of valuable qualities that make them excellent resources for environmental education and scientific research.
 The Institute's 661 acres of wetlands, forests, and prairie areas contain a great diversity of native flora and fauna.
 For a better understanding of some of the ecosystems and the biological diversity at the Institute, visit our species inventory page.

-We welcome research projects from outside our consortium.
+We welcome field research projects from outside our consortium.
 All researchers are required to complete and file a research agreement before beginning any research on site.
-Students considering using Pierce Cedar Creek Institute for research or a class should feel free to visit and scout out the property.
+Students considering Pierce Cedar Creek Institute for research or a class should feel free to visit and scout the property.
 We would also be happy to meet with interested researchers to discuss potential project.
 Contact Hugh Brown, field station director, at (269) 721-4434 to arrange a visit.

 Internship opportunities are available for college students.
 Stewardship interns work closely with staff to manage the Institute's property and conduct educational programs.
-Opportunities for academic credit are also available.
+Opportunities for academic credit are available.
 Please send a resume and cover letter to Hugh Brown, field station director, no later than March 10 by email or fax (269) 721-4474.
 For more information call (269) 721-4434.
 Click here for a position description.